WillBickerstaff/sundial/README.md

 A solver for the sundial word problem typically encountered in the Sun(UK) Newspaper

  - You must provide the letter that is required to appear in every word as the first character in the Letters entry field.

+## What you need ##
+Written in python, so you won't get far without that python 2.x pytk is need for the gui and odfpy to export the results as an odt document both can be install with pip install

 ## Caveats ##
  - Only ever run on Linuxx, you'll definately need to provide an alternative dictionary file on Windows systems